Svelar Documentation

 new SessionMiddleware({

-store: new DatabaseSessionStore(), // auto-creates sessions table
+store: new DatabaseSessionStore(), // requires the sessions migration

 secret: process.env.APP_KEY!,